 Game #3: Aux Plumes Inspired Loop Routine:

-This game is performed on an IGOW-approved gate with the bottom of the gate on the ground.
+This game is performed on an any size over/under obstacle.
 The idea for this challenge is that you must keep a continuous looping motion going as you transition between types of loops with 90deg and 180deg yaw spins at the top and bottom of your loops.
-You must always pass through the gate at the bottom of each loop.
 Each yaw must be done the same stick deflection direction for the entire routine and then it must be repeated in the opposite yaw direction again.
-You get 10 points per loop completed cleanly.
-All tricks/loops require CLM; Constant Loop Motion failures, minor bumps, or ground taps will result in a deduction of 1 points up to the full 10 points for each affected trick.
-Once you crash or stop continuously looping motion you get a strike, three strikes and you are out for that yaw direction.
+You get 10 points per loop completed cleanly plus 5 bonus points if you can complete a set with nearly perfect CLM (you can earn this up to 6 times) All tricks/loops require CLM; Constant Loop Motion failures, minor bumps, or ground taps will result in a deduction of 1 points up to the full 10 points for each affected trick.
+Once you bump, crash or stop continuously looping motion you get a strike, three strikes and you are out for that yaw direction.
 You can attempt this as many times as you like.
 You combine your best single run score for each yaw direction and the pilot with the highest combined total score wins this game.
+(Max score = 420, *210 per yaw direction)

 Set #1 (4 loops): 1A.
 Powerloop, 90deg yaw at bottom,